Image by Chris Brown

 The wide range of cactus available for the home garden, provide a plant for every warm season situation.

-The diminutive Beavertail prickly pear has bluish gray pads that are slightly triangular in shape and carried on a 20 inch tall frame that can spread 20 to 30 inches wide.
+The diminutive Beavertail prickly pear (Opuntia basilaris) has bluish gray pads that are slightly triangular in shape and carried on a 20 inch tall frame that can spread 20 to 30 inches wide.

-The Indian fig prickly pear is a monster of a cactus that grows in a treelike habit.
+The Indian fig prickly pear (Opuntia ficus-indica) is a monster of a cactus that grows in a treelike habit.
 It bears an edible fruit and large orange or yellow flowers.

-The types of prickly pear have numerous descriptive names, among them bunny tail and cow’s tongue.
+The types of prickly pear have numerous descriptive names, among them bunny ears (Opuntia microdasys) and cow’s tongue (Opuntia engelmannii).

 Planting Prickly Pear

 The first thing to remember when planting prickly pear is to wear thick gloves and full length sleeves.
 It will be helpful to have a second pair of hands to keep the cactus stable when lowering it into the hole.